NVIDIA’s G-SYNC technology synchronizes a compatible graphics card’s frame rate (FPS) with a G-SYNC monitor’s refresh

 All GeForce GTX graphics cards starting from the GTX 650 Ti Boost support G-SYNC as long as you have a G-SYNC compatible gaming monitor.

 Unlike standard gaming monitors, G-SYNC displays have a special module installed in them that enables the variable refresh rate.
-This also increases the price of the monitor by $100-$400 depending on the model.
+This also raises the price of the monitor by $100-$400 depending on the model.

 G-SYNC Compatible FreeSync Monitors

 On January 2019, NVIDIA launched a driver update which allowed GTX 10-series, GTX 16-series, and RTX 20-series (or newer) graphics cards to utilize variable refresh rate over DisplayPort on FreeSync monitors.

-So far, 46 FreeSync monitors (plus LG C9 & E9 OLED TVs) are certified as G-SYNC compatible meaning that only those FreeSync displays will absolutely work without any flickering, visual artifacts, excessive ghosting, or other issues.
+So far, numerous displays have been certified as G-SYNC compatible by NVIDIA meaning that those FreeSync displays are guaranteed to work without any flickering, visual artifacts, excessive ghosting, or other issues.

 Other FreeSync monitors may also offer VRR (variable refresh rate) for compatible NVIDIA cards, but the quality of performance isn’t guaranteed.
-Depending on the monitor, it may work fine, work to some extent, or not work at all.
+Depending on the monitor, it might work fine, work to some extent, or not work at all.

 This will also vary between different units of the same monitor, just like one unit of a certain monitor can be overclocked 10Hz+ over the specified maximum refresh rate while another unit cannot go even 1Hz over it.

-Most monitors will, in fact, work fine with only minor and tolerable (if any) issues.
+Most monitors will, in fact, operate just fine with only minor and tolerable (if any) issues.
 You can check out our list of all FreeSync monitors we’ve tested that provide a stable G-SYNC performance.

-There are several things you can do if you’re having issues with getting FreeSync to work on your NVIDIA card.
+There are several things you can do if you’re having trouble with getting FreeSync to work on your NVIDIA card.

 - Use DDU (Display Driver Uninstaller) to completely remove the old drivers and do a new, fresh install.